frstb0mb/Mikan-V/README.md

 The goal is to implement this system by adding features rather than modifying existing functionality whenever possible.

 ![](Mikan-V.png)

 ## Build Instructions

 Follow the build steps provided in the [README_original.md](./README_original.md).

 ## How to Use
+Mikan-V requires an Intel CPU with VT-x enabled.

 Run Mikan-V using [VMware Workstation](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
 After installing VMware Workstation, create a new virtual machine and add or overwrite the following lines to the `.vmx` file, or enable the equivalent options via the GUI: